xiaopv/xiaopv.github.io/_teaching/2023-spring-mat201-uas.md

 ## Homework

  * Mar.
+9, 2023
+   * Complete Activity 2.4.4 and let me know if you want to present.
+   * Complete Week 8 Assignment in WileyPLUS.

+ * Mar.
+8, 2023
+   * Keep working Week 8 Assignment in WileyPLUS.

+ * Mar.
 7, 2023
    * Complete Activity 2.3.3 and 2.3.4.
 Let me know if you want to present.
    * Work on Week 8 Assignment in WileyPLUS.